How to Do a Mediterranean Diet the French Way

 • lunch: Niçoise Salad , again from Rebekah Peppler (I told you I’m obsessed!).
 The cherry tomatoes aren’t really in season yet, so skip those if you like.

 • dinner: Roast Chicken Parisian.
-To make this weeknight friendly, swap out the whole chicken with skin on, bone in thigh or breast pieces, and instead of potatoes try radishes, all on one sheet pan.
+To make this weeknight friendly, swap out the whole chicken for skin on, bone in thigh and breast pieces, and instead of potatoes try radishes, all on one sheet pan.
 Serve with a side of arugula topped with a Dijon vinaigrette.

 wednesday

-• breakfast: yogurt or kefir with 1 tbsp soaked chia seeds and some strawberries.
+• breakfast: Greek yogurt with 1 tbsp soaked chia seeds and a handful of berries.

 • lunch: French Carrot Salad with a hardboiled egg and fougasse or seed bread.